MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/office-2013-documentation-copyright-notice.md

 description: "This document is providedas-is.
 Information and views expressed in this document, including URL and other Internet website references, may change without notice.
 You bear the risk of using it."
 ---

-# Office 2013 documentation copyright notice
+# Office 2013 documentation copyright notice, Outlook Social Connector

 This document is provided "as-is".
 Information and views expressed in this document, including URL and other Internet website references, may change without notice.
 You bear the risk of using it.